Cris329983/osticket-prereqs/README.md

 <img src=https://i.imgur.com/6w0gfe7.png) height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This screenshot shows the setup of Microsoft Visual C++ Redistributable packages as part of the osTicket helpdesk system deployment on a Windows environment.
 This step was crucial to enabling proper operation of Apache, PHP extensions, and other backend services needed by osTicket.
-Verified successful installation and resolved dependency issues to ensure smooth web-based installation and ticket system performance.
+Verified successful installation and resolved dependency issues to ensure smooth web-based installation and ticket system performance, all other programs also where installed as they are all important.
 </p>
 <br />